 Students may make use of internships in their programs of study.
 The History Department encourages serious and disciplined history minors to participate in internships which are well designed and academically beneficial.
 The department will sponsor one internship per student.
-An internship will be counted as a 3 credit-hour history course (HIST 350I).For further inquiries contact the Department Chair, Doug Rossinow, at doug.rossinow@metrostate.edu or call him at 651-793-1468.
+An internship will be counted as a 3 credit-hour history course (HIST 350l).
+For further inquiries contact the Department Chair, Kathleen Laughlin, at kathleen.laughlin@metrostate.edu or call her at 651-793-1433.
 The department address is History Department, Metropolitan State University, 700 East Seventh Street, Saint Paul, Minnesota, 55106-5000, The fax number is 651-793-1446.